zanko-mezdrichki/ATLAS-Module-Configuration-GUI/README.md

 - PyQt5 - for GUI

--**JSON - for configuration data
+- JSON - for configuration data

--os, shutil - for file and folder management
+- os, shutil - for file and folder management

 # LICENSE